symfony-cmf/symfony-cmf-docs/bundles/tree-browser.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This can be done either in an action template or in a custom block.

-You have to specify the tree root and the selected item, this allow you to have different type of content in your tree.
+You have to specify the tree root and the selected item, this allows you to have different type of content in your tree.

 In this exemple, we will have the menu elements :